 The instructions to figure Indiana's EIC are located in the IT-40 and IT-40PNR instruction booklets.
-They begin on page 24 of the 2016 IT-40 instruction booklet (page 29 of the 2016 IT-40PNR instruction booklet).

 Do I Need This Publication?

 If you were sent here from the EIC instructions found in the IT-40/IT-40PNR instruction booklets, you will need to complete Worksheet 1 if: